 Western North Carolina and its mountains are filled with incredible skiing!
-Whether it’s the 115 acres of Sugar Mountain Resort or the year-round Beech Mountain, you’re guaranteed to have a great day on the slopes.
-Hang out by the fire at Beech Mountain Brewing Company (Website/Facebook), one of the only US breweries in a ski area, before jumping on the ski lift for the afternoon.
+Whether it’s the 115 acres of Sugar Mountain Resort or the year-round Beech Mountain, you’re guaranteed to have a great day skiing and enjoying everything else there.
+Hang out by the fire at Beech Mountain Brewing Company, one of the only US breweries in a ski area, after your day out on the slopes.
 Snow tube parks in the mountains are a lot of fun, too.

 Get Festive with Christmas-y Fun

 Experience what Forbes calls “America’s Prettiest Town” as Edenton celebrates Christmas.
 Caroling in the 1767 Courthouse, private historic home tours and carriage rides through the first and former colonial capital of North Carolina will surely put you in a festive mood.
+There’s also Cape Fear Botanical Garden, whose “Holiday Lights” featured in our Winter Things to Do in Fayetteville.
 Looking for more festive fun?
 Christmas at Biltmore has you covered, as America’s largest home is decorated with wreaths, lighted evergreens and more to bring out the festive in you.